lorarjohns/esprit-de-corpus/src/pages/articles/2019-06-12---The Prosecutors Fallacy/index.md

 # "Suspicious" Deaths

-Unfortunately, this statistical reasoning error runs rampant in the criminal justice system and corrupts criminal cases that rely on everything from fingerprints to DNA evidence to cell tower data.
+This statistical reasoning error runs rampant in the criminal justice system and corrupts criminal cases that rely on everything from fingerprints to DNA evidence to cell tower data.
 What's worse, courts often reject the expert testimony of statisticians because "it's not rocket science"–it's "common sense":

 + In the Netherlands, a nurse named [Lucia de Berk](https://arxiv.org/pdf/math/0607340.pdf) went to prison for life because she had been proximate to "suspicious" deaths that a statistical expert calculated had less than a 1 in 342 million chance of being random.
 The calculation, tainted by the prosecutor's fallacy, was incorrect.
 The true figure was more like 1 in 50 (or even 1 in 5).
 What's more, many of the "incidents" were only marked suspicious _after_ investigators knew that she had been close by.